 Use of Establishment identifiers--Section 924(c) of the Public Health Service Act (42 U.S.C.
 299c-3(c)) also restricts the use of any information that allows the identification of establishments to the purpose for which the information was collected.
 Permission was obtained from the data sources (state data organizations, hospital associations, and data consortia) to use the identification of hospitals (when such identification appears in the data sets) for the purpose of conducting research only.
 Such research purpose includes linking institutional information from outside data sets for analysis and aggregate statistical reporting.
 Such purpose does not include the use of information in the data sets concerning individual establishments for commercial or competitive purposes involving those individual establishments, or to determine the rights, benefits, or privileges of establishments.
-Users of the data must not identify establishments directly or by inference in disseminated material.
-In addition, users of the data must not contact establishments for the purpose of verifying information supplied in the HCUP databases.
+Users of the data must not identify establishments for the purpose of verifying information supplied in the HCUP databases.
 Any questions about the data must be referred to AHRQ only.